 It has undoubtedly been a tumultuous last year.
 Given your 20+ years of experience in the capital markets, what do you think participants should be anticipating in the broader landscape?

 I suspect we’ll see a re-emerging appetite for policy solutions, in addition to a near-term interest in regulation given the change in Congress and the White House.
 The more structural question is whether big ideas in the private sector — artificial intelligence, customization at scale, automation, and many others — may lead to more confidence and perhaps impatience for innovation in the public sphere.
 That link could be very direct when it comes to the capital markets.
-Asset managers now have powerful methods and real-time sources of data on market behaviors that can increase visibility and granularity; that greater analytical heft may give us new insights and change ideas about inflation, capital flows, taxation, etc. And alongside the emergence of powerful tools, there is a strong sense of imbalance in this moment in our society.
+Asset managers now have powerful methods and real-time sources of data on market behavior that can increase visibility and granularity; that greater analytical heft may give us new insights and change ideas about inflation, capital flows, taxation, etc. And alongside the emergence of powerful tools, there is a strong sense of imbalance in this moment in our society.
 It’s a combination that will likely push demand for more powerful and creative solutions at a policy level.
 The results are likely to be both informative and humbling.
 Goals in private transactions tend to be narrow and easily measured, but public objectives are more profound, multifaceted, and messy.
 As a practitioner, it’s certainly a worthwhile time to be paying attention.

 Can you share with us a saying or quote that gives you inspiration?